shrkw/tagval/README.md

 This is an abstract method of `opt.equal`.
 If you want to check equality of two Options, and they may have object in its value, then give an equality function to it.
-I'm calling this equality is "under `f`".
+I often call it an equality "under `f`".

 #### `opt.match`
 #### `opt.when`